-A dark 'stain' that appears without reason is more than likely to be mould.
+A dark 'stain' that appears on pool tiles without reason is more than likely to be mould.
 This can be treated.

 A stain that is a genuine stain from food or oils or drinks is another issue.
 We need to remember that terracotta is a natural and a porous product.
 It will absorb liquids and oils and these will stain the tile.
 A buildup of these can actually be part of the character and charm of terracotta.
 It is a natural aging process or 'patina.'